What are the signs and symptoms of depression?

 - Changes in weight

-- Making plans to commit suicide or attempting suicide
+- Making plans to die by suicide or other ways to die

 What other life circumstances increase my risk for depression?